zachwiseit/osticket-prereqs/README.md

 <img width="1440" alt="OST_38" src="https://github.com/user-attachments/assets/2f787854-6160-4e9e-90a1-d38e2fa71ee4" />

-30 Click Ok and it will begig to install the web server and when it is done click close.
+30 Click Ok and it will begin to install the web server and when it is done click close.

 <img width="1440" alt="OST_40" src="https://github.com/user-attachments/assets/9008feac-92a2-4155-8069-a3ad6077ed3b" />

-32 Now if you enter 127.0.0.1 into the search bar this web page will load show that CGI and IIS are active.
+32 Now if you enter 127.0.0.1 into the search bar this web page will load to show that CGI and IIS are active.

 <img width="1440" alt="OST_42" src="https://github.com/user-attachments/assets/6645ff69-5437-42dc-8eb2-0115ffab862f" />